AckeeCZ/next-app-template/README.md

 ## TODO

-- Setup Sentry
 - Guide the setup of next-auth
-- Guide the setup of Resizin
 - Guide the setup of SCSS
 - Use @ackee/fela
 - Use theme values from css vars